owncloud-archive/acceptance-testing/README.md

 1. A clone of owncloud-core

-1. An admin account with the name "admin" and the password "admin"
+1. An admin account with the name "admin", the password "admin" and display name "Administrator"

-1. An user account with the name "user1" and the password "user1"
+1. An user account with the name "user1", the password "user1" and display name "User One"

-1. An user account with the name "user2" and the password "user2"
+1. An user account with the name "user2", the password "user2" and display name "User Two"

-1. An user account with the name "user3" and the password "user3"
+1. An user account with the name "user3", the password "user3" and display name "User Three"

 1. Users "user1" and "user2" are member of "group1"